stonepros/stone/doc/rbd/rbd-snapshot.rst

  Snapshots
 ===========

-.. index:: Ceph Block Device; snapshots
+.. index:: Stone Block Device; snapshots

 A snapshot is a read-only logical copy of an image at a particular point in
 time: a checkpoint.
-One of the advanced features of Ceph block devices is that you can create snapshots of images to retain point-in-time state history.
+One of the advanced features of Stone block devices is that you can create snapshots of images to retain point-in-time state history.
-Ceph also supports snapshot layering, which allows you to clone images (e.g., a VM image) quickly and easily.
-Ceph block device snapshots are managed using the ``rbd``  command and multiple higher level interfaces, including `QEMU`_, `libvirt`_, `OpenStack`_ and `CloudStack`_.
+Stone also supports snapshot layering, which allows you to clone images (e.g., a VM image) quickly and easily.
+Stone block device snapshots are managed using the ``rbd``  command and multiple higher level interfaces, including `QEMU`_, `libvirt`_, `OpenStack`_ and `CloudStack`_.

-.. important:: To use RBD snapshots, you must have a running Ceph cluster.
+.. important:: To use RBD snapshots, you must have a running Stone cluster.

 .. note:: Because RBD does not know about any filesystem within an image
           (volume), snapshots are not `crash-consistent` unless they are